Intelligent-Driving-Laboratory/GOPS_DOC/source/simulation_config.md

 :::{note}
 Likewise, the elements of `legend_list` also correspond to those of `log_policy_dir_list` in an one-to-one manner.
 :::
 - `constrained_env` (bool): (Optional) A boolean indicating whether the simulating environment is a constrained environment.
 For example, for policies trained on the environment `gops.env.env_ocp.pyth_veh3dofconti_surrcstr_data.SimuVeh3dofcontiSurrCstr` which contains constraints, this should be set to `True`.
-Default to `None`.
+Default to `False`.
 - `is_tracking` (bool): (Optional) A boolean indicating whether the simulating environment is a tracking problem.
 For example, for policies trained on the environment `gops.env.env_ocp.pyth_veh3dofconti_data.SimuVeh3dofconti` where the goal is to control a vehicle following some reference paths, this should be set to `True`.
-Default to `None`.
+Default to `False`.
 - `use_dist` (bool): (Optional) A boolean indicating whether the simulating environment has adversarial actions.
 Default to `False`.
 - `dt` (float): (Optional) Time interval between steps.
 If `None`, the result figures will use `Time step` for x-axis.
 Otherwise, the result figures will use `Time (s)` for x-axis, and the transformation from time steps to time is characterized by `dt`.
 - `is_init_info` (bool): (Optional) Whether to customize initial information.
 Default to `False`.